whoisdsmith/AI-MTHRFCKR/README.md

 - [Snowpixel](http://snowpixel.app) - Turn Your Prompt Into Artwork.
 You + AI = Art.
 Get 20+ AI Generated Images For Each Prompt, Upload Existing Images For Even More On-brand Illustrations, And Animate Them
 - [Soreal.
 AI Studio](http://www.soreal.ai) - The Easiest Way To Get Started With AI Image Generation.
 Type Anything You Want To See.
 Get Custom AI Images In Seconds
 - [StableCog](http://stablecog.com) - Stablecog.
 Free, Easy To Use, Multilingual And Open-source AI Image Generator Using Stable Diffusion
-- [Stable Diffusion](https://stability.ai/): Stable Diffusion is an AI platform that provides businesses with data analytics and insights.
+- [Stable Diffusion](https://stability.ai/): Stable Diffusion Is An AI Platform That Provides Businesses With Data Analytics And Insights.
-- [Stable Horde](https://stablehorde.net/): Stable Horde is a platform that provides businesses with solutions for managing and analyzing data.
+- [Stable Horde](https://stablehorde.net/): Stable Horde Is A Platform That Provides Businesses With Solutions For Managing And Analyzing Data.
 - [StarByFace](http://starbyface.com) - Celebrity Look Alike Face-Recognition App - Celebs Like Me.
 What Celebrity Do I Look Like?
 Try To Find Out!
 Celebrity Look Alike Face-recognition System.
 Find Your Doppelganger
 - [Starryai](http://starryai.com) - Starryai - AI Art Generator App - AI Art Maker.
 Simply Enter A Prompt And Our AI Transforms Your Words Into Works Of Art
-- [Stock AI](https://www.stockai.com/): Stock AI is a platform that uses AI to help businesses make informed stock market predictions.
+- [Stock AI](https://www.stockai.com/): Stock AI Is A Platform That Uses AI To Help Businesses Make Informed Stock Market Predictions.
 - [Stylized](http://www.stylized.ai) - The Better Way To Take Product Photos.
 From Phone To Catalog In 30 Seconds
 - [TattosAI](http://www.tattoosai.com) - AI-Powered Tattoo Artist - Tattoosai.
 If You Have An Idea For A Tattoo But Can't Find The Right Design, Let Our AI Generate One Within Seconds.
 It Lets You Create The Perfect Design Based On What You Like, And It Will Give You Unlimited Options So That There's Something For Everyone
 - [Vizcom AI](http://www.vizcom.ai) - Vizcom AI: The AI Creative Design Tool.
 See Your Drawings And Ideas Come To Life In Seconds, Not Hours